adnaan/blog/_posts/2017-07-15-exploring-dependency-injection-in-go.md

 post_date: 2017-07-15 03:42:44
 ---
 <h2>Introduction</h2>
-There is lot of material available about the pros and cons of Dependency Injection.
+There is a lot of material available about the pros and cons of Dependency Injection.
 This post is less about the pattern itself and more about its implementation design and it's side-effects w.r.t <code>Go</code>.

 Let's setup a context for <code>Go</code> users :